Sun conure: Aviculture

 The sun conure is noted for its very loud squawks and screams compared to its relatively small size, and have been recorded reaching over 120 decibels.
 It is capable of mimicking humans, but not as well as some larger parrots.
-They are popular as pets because of their bright coloration and curious nature.
-Due to their inquisitive temperaments, they demand a great deal of attention from their owners, with whom they can be loving and cuddly.
+It is popular as a pet because of its bright coloration and curious nature.
+Due to its inquisitive temperament, it demands a great deal of attention from owners, with whom it can be loving and cuddly.
 Hand-reared pets can be very friendly towards people with whom they are familiar, but they may be aggressive with strangers and even territorial with visitors.
 Sun conures are capable of learning many tricks and can even perform in front of a live audience.
 They enjoy listening to music, to which they occasionally sing and dance.
-Like many parrots, they are determined chewers and require toys and treats to chew on.
+Like many parrots, they are determined chewers and require toys and treats on which to chew.
 Other activities enjoyed by sun conures include taking baths and preening feathers.
 Many owners clip their conures' wings, but this is not necessary if the proper precautions are put in place.
 Due to environmental hazards, conures should not be allowed to fly unsupervised.
 Sun conures are great candidates for outdoor flight when well trained, as they are loyal, but risk potential must be minimized.
 In captivity, their lifespans range from 15 to 30 years.

-A red factor colour mutation has been produced in aviculture.
+A red-factor colour mutation has been produced in aviculture.
 Originating in Hawaii in the early 2000s, this mutation results in the parakeet's normal yellowish plumage being replaced by a deep reddish-orange, the intensity of which varies from individual to individual.
-The genetics and inheritance mode of the mutation are poorly understood at present and some red factor birds that exhibit extremely reddish color fail to thrive, display health problems and die within months of hatching, with brain and spleen abnormalities apparent upon autopsy.
+The genetics and inheritance mode of the mutation are poorly understood at present and some red-factor birds that exhibit extremely reddish color fail to thrive, display health problems, and die within months of hatching, with brain and spleen abnormalities apparent upon autopsy.